 Because of the crunching required for this, I decided to leave the gaming industry.
-I started drawing at age twenty-four, and was accepted into the Academy of Fine Arts Vienna in 2006.
+I started drawing at age twenty-six, and was accepted into the Academy of Fine Arts Vienna in 2006.
 I attended three classes there: graphics and printmaking (Gunter Damisch), expanded pictorial space (Daniel Richter) and film (Harun Farocki).
 I graduated in 2011, and got a government grant to research my PhD thesis, which became a 200 page piece about painting in the context of digital technologies (Elisabeth von Samsonow, Felicitas Thun-Hohenstein).

 Curating, Art Writing, Managing a Startup Gallery (2011-2017)